Daniel Nava: 2013

 Nava hit a three-run home run which proved to be the winning margin on April 20, the first Red Sox home game after the Boston Marathon bombing earlier that week.
 On July 29, 2013, Nava fell victim to a controversial call at home plate in which he was ruled out by umpire Jerry Meals, who later admitted that the call was incorrect.

 Nava platooned with Jonny Gomes in left field throughout the Red Sox' championship season of 2013, posting career highs in games played and all offensive categories.
 He placed eighth in the American League in batting average (.303) and fifth (.385) in on-base percentage.
-With the Red Sox finishing 97-65, the team won the AL East and eventually the 2013 World Series over the St. Louis Cardinals.
+With the Red Sox finishing 97–65, the team finished atop the American League East division and went on to win the 2013 World Series over the St. Louis Cardinals.

 2014

-Despite winning the World Series the previous season, Nava batted only .136 with 2 homers and 3 RBIs in the first 17 games in 2014.
+Nava batted only .136 with two home runs and three RBIs in the first 17 games in 2014.
 He was demoted to Triple-A Pawtucket on April 23, 2014.
 He was recalled on May 27, 2014, after Shane Victorino went on the disabled list.
 Nava still failed to improve and was again demoted to Triple-A on June 1, 2014.
 He was again recalled on June 2, 2014.
 On September 14, 2014, Nava hit his second career grand slam off of Kansas City Royals pitcher Aaron Crow.